ServiceStack/servicestack.net/MyApp/_posts/2023-09-14_building-typechat-coffeeshop-gpt.md

 ```

 The `AudioRecorder` also maintains the `Blob` of its latest recording in its `audioBlob` field and the **MimeType** that it was
-captured with in `audioExt` field, which we can use to upload it to the `CreateCoffeeShopRecording` API, which if
+captured with in `audioExt` field, which we can use to upload it to the `CreateRecording` API, which if
 successful will return a transcription of the Audio recording:

 ```js